michelleezhang/swarm-simulator/README.md

 * All filename arguments should omit the .py or .json extensions
 * The `<initfile>` argument is optional

+To generate a histogram of recorded collision counts, run `python3 analyze.py`

 The available user files are listed below.
 The position initialization in `init_pose.py` may need to be modified: the code corresponding to each file is written in the comments in `init_pose.py` and labeled.
 The parameters to set in `config.json` are: